AEATech/transaction-manager-core/CONTRACT.md

           partial commits across multiple connections or transactions.
     - Implementations that perform implicit reconnection must do so **only** when no transaction is currently open.

-5. **Implementations of `ConnectionInterface` MUST NOT perform transparent reconnects while a transaction is active.**
-     Any such reconnected logic must be limited to the "no active transaction" state.
-Violating this invariantly breaks the retry semantics of the TransactionManager.

 ---